cab-1729/Pandoc-Themes/README.md

 ```
 Metadata from markdown file will not be given priority.
 Most of the things will be set by the templates.

-## Other projects
-+ All of the testing is done with [zathura](https://wiki.archlinux.org/title/zathura)
-+ The fonts have been obtained using [woff2ttf](https://archlinux.org/packages/extra/x86_64/woff2/) and [woff2otf.py](https://github.com/hanikesn/woff2otf)
-+ [typora-free](https://aur.archlinux.org/packages/typora-free) for the AUR was used for visual aid
-+ Themes are inspired from all those who wrote themes for Typora
-+ Of course, none of this would be possible without [pandoc](https://pandoc.org/) and [texlive](https://www.tug.org/texlive/)

 ## Contributing
 This is the loneliest account on Github, but in case anyone who is reading this who is not me, this is too big of a project to be handled by one person.
 So if you have the skills please consider contributing code.